QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/logs.md

 * IBM
 * ...

 ➡️ Search for "Gartner SIEM".
+You should analyze the number of events per second and the cost to configure it when picking one.
 </div></div>